Learn about issues with Auto Minify.

-Once enabled, Cloudflare's Auto minify will minify your HTML and your cached CSS & JS files.
-If you view the source of your files in your web browser or via a command line tool such as cURL and you do not see the code being minified - here are some things you should check:
+Once enabled, Cloudflare's Auto Minify will minify your HTML and your cached CSS and JS files.
+If you view the source of your files in your web browser or via a command line tool (such as cURL) and you do not see the code being minified, here are some things you should check:

-- Only files that are served via your orange-clouded DNS records will be minified - so code on 3rd party domains that are not using Cloudflare will not be minified
+- Only files that are served via your orange-clouded DNS records will be minified — this means that code on third-party domains that are not using Cloudflare will not be minified.

-- For CSS & JS only cache HITs will be minified - use this guide to check an individual file's cache status.
+HITwill be minified — refer to Default Cache Behavior to check an individual file's cache status.

-- The feature will deliberately skip minification for .js/.css files with .min in the name.
+- The feature will deliberately skip minification for JS/CSS files with

-- If your code has fatal syntax errors, auto minify may not be able to successfully minify the code — use the syntax checkers below on your files to confirm this.
+- If your code has fatal syntax errors, Auto Minify may not be able to successfully minify the code — use syntax checkers (such as the ones recommended in this article) on your files to confirm this.

 To check the syntax of your HTML / CSS or JS files we recommend using online validators / tools such as the following to look for potential issues:

-If you see that minification still isn’t taking effect after checking these steps, please contact Cloudflare Support.
+If you see that minification still is not taking effect after checking these steps, please contact Cloudflare Support.
 You should include the URLs of the resources that you are seeing issues with.